 Family law is of utmost importance in everyday life because it deals with the most important issues in a person’s life.
 Family law deals with issues of maintenance, filiation, care and custody of children, separation, annulments and since recently divorce.

 Separation means when two spouses, for some reason, decide to live apart.
 They can either go to court or reach an amicable separation.
 In the case of separation, the spouses’ obligation to live together in one matrimonial home will end, there will be a separation of estates and each party will be able to contract civil obligation without the need of the consent of the other spouse but they cannot re-marry.
-One is to note that under the Maltese Law once the spouses separate they still owe each other fidelity.
+One is to note that under the Maltese Family Law once the spouses separate they still owe each other fidelity.
 However, in most cases people move on and there are cases when people even co-habitate and built a new life with a new companion.
-The Maltese legislation does not regulate the co-habitation of partners but there are already discussions in Parliament to fill this lacuna in Maltese Law.
+The Maltese legislation passed the cohabitation bill to regulate the co-habitation of partners to fill a long existing lacuna in Maltese Family Law.

 Separation is the solution for many couples who find difficulties to cope with their marriage.
 According to the Maltese Civil Code [Chapter 16 of the Laws of Malta], separation can only be demanded upon one of the following four (4) grounds, namely:-